 (Notice the green highlighted voucher discount.
 This is eye-catching for customers and draws attention to your products).

 Coupons/vouchers are one of Vendor Central’s self-service tools, so vendors don’t need prior approval to create them.
 They are also easy to set up.
-Amazon have recently quoted that Vendors will see on average an 11% uplift on their sales when they apply this type of voucher.
 Unlike other Amazon promotions (such as Lightning Deals), there is no big setup fee for vouchers, which makes it accessible for all vendors.

-When setting up your coupon/voucher you can target it to specific Amazon groups, like Amazon Family or Amazon Prime customers.
+When setting up your coupon/voucher you can target it to specific Amazon groups, like Amazon Family, Amazon Prime, or Amazon Student customers.
 We’re hoping that in the future, Amazon will expand on this targeting, but for now it’s a simple approach.

 What you need to know